-1. Slightly tilt the outboard motor up.

-2. Slowly tilt the outboard motor down while pulling the tilt support bar lever up.
+- 1. Slightly tilt the outboard motor up. - 2.
+Slowly tilt the outboard motor down while place the tilt lock lever in the down position.

 3. Loose the steering friction adjuster by turning it counterclockwise, and adjust the steering friction according to operator preference.